cggh/panoptes/documentation/deployment.rst

 SOURCEDATADIR:
 This directory contains the file-bases data sources that are used to import into the Panoptes datasets.

+..note:
+  Both paths have to be specified as absolute, starting from /.
+Do not use relative paths here.

 Simple Server
 -------------
 The simplest way to run Panoptes is using::